Altinity/altinityknowledgebase/content/en/altinity-kb-queries-and-syntax/row_policy_using_dictionary.md

 | Q4 |   0.013    | 0.011      |  0.012     |  0.010     |
 | Q5 |            | 0.004      |  0.067     |  0.034     |

-Expression in row policy seems to be fastest way.
+Expression in row policy seems to be fastest way (Q1, Q5).